deepsense.aideepsense.ai logo

 Filtering the Data

-Let’s take a closer look at the female names (an analysis of male names would be analogous; if you feel confident, you can explore male names while following this image_4tutorial).
+Let’s take a closer look at the female names (an analysis of male names would be analogous; if you feel confident, you can explore male names while following this tutorial).
 We can use a Filter Rows operation to select only female names.

 The Filter Rows operation is parameterized by an expression which will be used to select the desired rows.
 To select female names, we can use the expression below: